What is Revision?

 Revision can be a time-consuming, challenging process.
 After investing time composing a text, it can be difficult to delete it altogether or significantly revise it.

-Revision is fueled by grit, resilience, self-regulation & metacognition, professionalism & a strong Work Ethic.
+Revision is fueled by Mindset: grit, resilience, self-regulation & metacognition, professionalism & a strong work ethic.
 Revision is built on the foundation of a growth mindset and openness to critique, literacy, and critical literacy.

 No, revision is the process of using composing as an act of invention.
 Revision is the process of thinking on the page, of learning by doing.
-Revision is a foundational element of the composing process, as conceptualized by composition studies.
+Revision is a foundational element of composing, a stage in the writing process, as conceptualized by composition studies.

 Revision is your opportunity to develop your thinking.
 It is an opportunity to think through the topic, thesis/research question, information in a substantive way.
 When facing tough writing assignments, they rarely expect to produce a final copy after writing just one or two drafts.
 Comforted by the knowledge that few people express their ideas perfectly without practice, they expect to revise.
 They understand that